awillig/dcp-vardis/spec-v1.0/dcp-vardis.md

 is that the application is being provided with a list of `VarSpec` records for all variables currently in the RTDB.

-The VarDis entity responds with a `RTDB-DescribeDatabase.response` primitive.
+The VarDis entity responds with a `RTDB-DescribeDatabase.confirm` primitive.
 This primitive carries as data a list of the `VarSpec` records of all variables currently in the real-time database, including those that have their `toBeDeleted` flag set in their